LBHackney-IT/Front-End-Interview-Task/README.md

 ## Time

-Completing the test should take around 2 hours.
+Completing the test should take around 1 - 2 hours.
+You're not being timed, but the task is designed to be simple and quick to complete - if you find yourself coming up against issues or the task is taking too long, please [get in touch](#questions).

 ## Task